 - 1 zucchini, sliced (if the zucchini is large, cut slices in half)

 - 1 red, green, and/or yellow bell pepper(s), de-seeded and sliced into square-like pieces

 - Mix all sauce/marinade ingredients together in a sauce pan.
 Stirring continually, bring to a boil.
 Remove from heat and allow to cool.
 Taste test the sauce for saltiness and sweetness.
 If too sour, add a little more brown sugar.
 If not salty enough, add a little more fish sauce.
 If not spicy enough, add more chili.
 Note: this sauce shouldn't be too sweet, but rather, it should be tangy (a balance between sweet and sour).

 - Prepare fish by rinsing then cutting fillets or steaks into square or cube-like pieces.
 Place pieces of fish in a flat-bottomed bowl or on a plate.

 - Spoon roughly 5 Tbsp. of the marinade over fish.
 Gently turn or stir the fish to ensure it is saturated with sauce.
 Allow to marinate for at least 10 minutes (or several hours).

-- Place all vegetables/fruit together in a mixing bowl.
+- Place vegetables in a mixing bowl.
 Add half (or slightly less) of remaining sauce/marinade.
 Stir well to mix.
-All to marinate for 10 minutes (or longer) before skewering.
+Set aside to marinate 10 minutes (or longer) before skewering.